alexmasselot/kibana-plugin-howto-infra/blog/README.md

  2. a string field formatter ([github](https://github.com/alexmasselot/kibana-howto-plugin-format-tweet-text)), which turns #hastags and @accounts in different colors;
  3. a search result graphic visualization ([github](https://github.com/alexmasselot/kibana-howto-plugin-viz-data-country)), where the filtered tweets are count by country, and a flag display with a relative size.
 This view certainly is more evolved than the previous, using AngularJS and d3.js.

+As there is nothing particularly compared to othere resources available, we won't dive into details.
+We will only point out some implementation hints below that we found either lacing or unclear.

 ### The development process

 The good part about customizable plugins is that one should be able to... customize them.
 Preferrably smoothly.